Worship Gatherings FAQ

 Good question!
 They are not.
 In re-launching the in-person worship gathering option October 2020, we shifted all our worship times to one new time: 10:30 a.m.
 We are only offering one Sunday in-person gathering per week for the time being.
 To begin, we are rotating the location weekly between our West Seattle Expression and Fremont Expression.
 We are also piloting an indoor Satellite Gathering at our Edmonds Expression starting February 7th.

 How do I register for an in-person worship gathering since RSVPs are mandatory?

 Glad you asked!
 Simply go to our Calendar page and select the date or dates you would like attend before noon the Saturday before the gathering (there are seperate events listed for the Sunday Worship [live] Gathering and the Edmonds Expression Satellite Gathering).
 You will be directed to the registration form to fill out.
 You should receive a confirmation email shortly after submission.

 Then the Saturday before the gathering, you will receive a reminder email with a quick questionnaire to be filled out prior to attending the gathering the next day.

 Note: you are welcome to participate in any of the gatherings regardless of which expression is hosting the Sunday worship gathering.
 You may also register for more than one worship gathering if you would like.
 We are, however, capping attendance per state recommendations for houses of worship and what enables us to socially distance seats of RSVP groups (including children).
-After 50 spots have been reserved for a particular Sunday gathering, you can be added to a waitlist.
+After all the open spots have been reserved for a particular Sunday gathering, you can still be added to a waitlist.

 What tangible safety precautions are we taking to minimize any transmission of sickness at in-person gatherings?